Use Profit and Loss To Qualify For A Mortgage

 A profit and loss (P&L) statement, also known as an income statement, is a financial statement that summarizes the revenues, costs, expenses, and profits/losses of a company during a specified period.
 These records provide information about a company’s ability to generate revenues, manage costs, and make profits.
 These are important to Florida mortgage lenders because they show the borrower’s ability to make the mortgage payments.

-How Profit and Loss (P&L) Mortgage Lenders Work
+How Profit and Loss P&L Loans Work?

 The P&L statement is one of three financial statements that every company has, along with the balance sheet and the cash flow statement.
 It is often the most popular and common financial statement in business because shows how much profit or loss was generated by a business.